CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Convergence
 ###########################################

-Fitting the Cox model to the data involves using gradient descent.
-Lifelines takes extra effort to help with convergence, so please be attentive to any warnings that appear.
+Fitting the Cox model to the data involves using gradient descent. *lifelines* takes extra effort to help with convergence, so please be attentive to any warnings that appear.
 Fixing any warnings will generally help convergence.
 If you wish to see the fitting, there is a ``show_progress`` parameter in ``CoxPHFitter.fit`` function.
 For further help, see :ref:`Problems with convergence in the Cox Proportional Hazard Model`.

 After fitting, the value of the maximum log-likelihood this available using ``cph._log_likelihood``.
 Similarly, the score and Hessian matrix are available under ``_score_`` and ``_hessian_`` respectively.